 Jan.
 3 - Feb.
-9 Signatures In-Lieu of Filing Fee - U.S. Senate, Congressional, County Candidates, Partisan and Independent Legislative Candidates (E-155 to E-118) Between these dates, candidates for the above offices may obtain Signatures In-Lieu of filing fee petition forms from the County Election Official or the Secretary of State for circulating petitions to secure Signatures In-Lieu of paying all or part of the filing fee.
+9 Signatures In-Lieu of Filing Fee - U.S. Senate, Congressional, Countywide Candidates, Partisan and Independent Legislative Candidates (E-155 to E-118) Between these dates, candidates for the above offices may obtain Signatures In-Lieu of filing fee petition forms from the County Election Official or the Secretary of State for circulating petitions to secure Signatures In-Lieu of paying all or part of the filing fee.
 Signatures may also be applied to the nomination signature requirements for office. §8061, 8105, 8106 The Signature In-Lieu Petition must be filed by February 9, 2022.
+The Elections Department will notify the candidate of any deficiency within 10 days of filing.
+Jan.
+4 - Feb.
+9 Signatures In-Lieu of Filing Fee - Board of Supervisor Candidates (E-154 to E-118) The Signature In-Lieu Petition must be filed by February 9, 2022.
 The Elections Department will notify the candidate of any deficiency within 10 days of filing.
 Jan 1 Secretary of State to Prepare Notice of Offices on Primary Ballot (E-158) At least 158 days before the primary election, the Secretary of State shall prepare and transmit to each County Election's Official a notice designating all the offices, except those of County Officers and Judges, for which candidates are to be nominated. §12103 Jan.
 4 Registration in New Party (E-154) The last day any person may register to vote and declare intention to affiliate with a particular party in order to qualify that party to participate in the June 7, 2022 election candidate nominating process. §5100(b) Jan.
 4 - Jan.
 23 Report of Registration - 154-day Report (E-154 to E-135) During this period, each County Elections Official shall prepare and send to the Secretary of State a summary statement of the number of persons registered by party affiliation, by county and by each political subdivision. §2187(a), (c), (d)(1) Jan.
 17 County Holiday Office Closed Jan.
 23 New Party Qualification (E-135) Last Day for the Secretary of State to determine whether a new political party has qualified either by registration or by filing a petition. §5100 (b) &(c) Jan.
 23 (E-135) NO PARTY PREFERENCE VOTER PARTICIPATION NOTICE - PRESIDENTIAL CANDIDATES Last day for a political party to notify the Secretary of State that is has adopted a rule that authorizes a person who has no party preference to vote the ballot of that political party at the primary election.